Chiclayo: Museums

+Cuisine

+Chiclayo and the Department of Lambayeque's most popular dishes are the Chiclayo Arroz con pato (rice and duck), and Cabrito a la norteña.
+Arroz con pato is spicy and acidic, containing duck macerated in garlic and vinegar, and peppers.
+Cabrito a la norteña is served with cooked Yucca, lamb, rice and beans, with a variant from Piura containing tamale instead of yucca.
+Loche de Lambayque, also known as pumpkin loche, is a type of fruit common in Chiclayo, dating back to pre-Hispanic times.

+Sport

+Association football, or soccer, is the most popular sport in Chiclayo.
+Chiclayos most popular football club is Juan Aurich of the Peruvian Segunda División, who were champions of the Peruvian Primera División in 2011.
+Other football clubs in Chiclayo are FC Carlos Stein and Pirata FC.
+Chiclayos main and largest stadium is Estadio Elías Aguirre, which has a capacity of 24,500 and hosted the 2004 Copa América and 2005 FIFA U-17 World Championship, which was hosted in Peru.

+Other popular sports in Chiclayo is Volleyball, basketball, swimming, surfing, athletics and rugby.
+All are organized by the Peruvian Institute of Sport (IPD).

-Tourist attractions
+Sights and attractions

 The department of Lambayeque is one of the most touristic in the country.
 It was home to the ancient civilization of the Moche who created some of the most ingenious monuments and works of art known to ancient Peru.
 In 1987, royal tombs of ancient Moche rulers were excavated.
 The artifacts found in the tomb were transferred to the Royal Tomb of Sipan Museum in the city of Lambayeque.
 Also there are the Brunning Museum and the Sicán Museum in Ferreñafe.
 These museums display the magnificent ancient artwork produced by the ancient Moche.
 The pyramids of Túcume are also in this area.
 In 2007, more than 306,000 tourists visited the museums of Lambayeque.
 There are more than 20 adobe pyramids all of which are 40 m in height and are in an abundance of vegetation and wildlife.
 Also in the area is the Chaparrí Ecological Reserve which has abundant biodiversity.

 The department of Lambayeque boasts some of the best cuisine in Peru.
 The most popular dish in this area is Arroz con Pato (marinated duck with green rice).
 The city of Chiclayo, the capital of the department, is the second largest in the Peruvian north and has a vibrant nightlife.